cursim-wiki/cursim-wiki/content/Blog/tech/Using the SCAMPER Method for Design Reviews.md

 ---

 > [!INFO] Gist
-> After participating in a number of internal product design reviews, I started to look for a framework to identify improvement opportunities, and came across SCAMPER.
+> Struggling to make design reviews more efficient and insightful?
+After facing similar challenges in our internal product design reviews, I discovered the SCAMPER method—a simple yet powerful framework that helps you ask the right questions and spot improvement opportunities faster.
 >
-> Here's how you too can use SCAMPER to focus on 7 key questions and find key areas of improvement quicker and more consistently.
+> Learn how you can use SCAMPER to focus on seven key areas and transform your design review process into a tool for innovation and efficiency.

 ////////////////////////////////////////////////////////////////////